 The Growing Popularity Of Weed

-Marijuana (Weed) is the world’s most popular drug behind alcohol.
+Marijuana (weed) is the world’s second most popular drug behind alcohol.
 For years activists and lobbyists in the US have pushed for the legalization of the plant.
-In 2012 the movement finally gained traction once Colorado approved Cannabis for adult recreational use.
-Since then, Marijuana consumption has become widespread.
+In 2012 the movement finally gained traction once Colorado approved cannabis for adult recreational use.
+Since then, marijuana consumption has become widespread.
 According to recent polls, more than 35 million people in the US are regular users of the drug.
-As states continue legalizing Cannabis, its numbers of consumers are growing, and its strains are becoming stronger.
+As states continue legalizing cannabis, its numbers of consumers are growing, and its strains are becoming stronger.

 Paid Advertising.
 We receive advertising fees from purchases through BetterHelp links.